ImpulseDevMomentum/opencord/README.md

-## Opencord - is a library create to interact with Discord as a user
+## Opencord - Library created to interact with Discord as a user

 insert des here